Mic-M/ioBroker.smartcontrol/README.md

 ## Changelog

+### 0.3.4
+* (Mic-M) Test: Implementation of markdown documentation files within adapter configuration by using [zero-md](https://github.com/zerodevx/) for tables 'Target Devices' and 'Additional Conditions' to prepare adapter for multiple languages.
+Based on your language set in the adapter configuration, either German will be displayed (if language set to German) or English, if set language is not German.

 ### 0.3.3
 * (Mic-M) New feature for Motion sensors: the timer duration and brightness threshold can now be changed via states.
 These states are available under `smartcontrol.0.options.TriggerMotion.xxx.<duration|briThreshold>` for each of your motion sensors.
 Please note that any change will cause an adapter restart (for initializing and clearing all existing timers to apply the new values).
 [Issue #18](https://github.com/Mic-M/ioBroker.smartcontrol/issues/18)